-- 49. Respondent must notify the Fair Lending Director of any development that may affect compliance obligations arising under this Consent Order, including but not limited to, a dissolution, assignment, sale, merger, or other action that would result in the emergence of a successor company; the creation or dissolution of a subsidiary, parent, or affiliate that engages in any acts or practices subject to this Consent Order; the filing of any bankruptcy or insolvency proceeding by or against Respondent; or a change in Respondent's name or address.
-Respondent must provide this notice as soon as practicable after learning about the development, but in any case at least thirty (30) days before the development is finalized. - 50.
-Within ten (10) business days of the Effective Date, Respondent must:
+- 51. Respondent must notify the Fair Lending Director and DOJ of any development that may affect compliance obligations arising under this Consent Order, including but not limited to, a dissolution, assignment, sale, merger, or other action that would result in the emergence of a successor company; the creation or dissolution of a subsidiary, parent, or affiliate that engages in any acts or practices subject to this Consent Order; the filing of any bankruptcy or insolvency proceeding by or against Respondent; or a change in Respondent's name or address.
+Respondent must provide this notice as soon as practicable after learning about the development, but in any case at least thirty (30) days before the development is finalized. - 52.
+Within ten (10) business days of the Effective Date, Respondent must: - a.
+Designate at least one telephone number and email, physical, and postal address as points of contact, which the Bureau and the DOJ may use to communicate with Respondent regarding this Consent Order;

-- a.
-Designate at least one telephone number and email, physical, and postal address as points of contact, which the Bureau may use to communicate with Respondent; - Identify all businesses for which Respondent is the majority owner, or that Respondent directly or indirectly controls, by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; - c.
-Describe the activities of each such business, including the products and services offered, and the means of advertising, marketing, and sales. - d.
-Respondent must report any change in the information required to be submitted under this Section (paragraphs 49 to 50) as soon as practicable, but in any case at least thirty (30) days before the change. - 51.
+- b.
+Identify all indirect auto lending businesses for which Respondent is the majority owner, or that Respondent directly or indirectly controls, by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; - c.Describe the activities of each such business, including the products and services offered, and the means of advertising, marketing, and sales. - d.
+Respondent must report any change in the information required to be submitted under this Section (paragraphs 51 to 523) as soon as practicable, but in any case at least thirty (30) days before the change. - 53.
 Within one hundred and eighty (180) days of the Effective Date, and every one hundred and eighty (180) days thereafter until the termination of this Consent Order, Respondent must submit to the Fair Lending Director and the DOJ an accurate written Compliance Progress Report, which has been approved by the Board.
 Each Report shall provide a complete account of Respondent's actions to comply with each requirement of the Consent Order during the previous six (6) months, an objective assessment of the extent to which each quantifiable obligation was met, an explanation of why any particular component fell short of meeting its goal for the previous six (6) months, and any recommendation for additional actions to achieve the goals of the Consent Order.